sanrajmitra97/Singhealth_takehome/README.md

 To run this notebook, please follow these steps:

 - Step 1 (Optional): Create a virtual environment.
+I normally create a virtual environment using conda.
+For more information, please visit: `https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html`

 - Step 2: Git clone this repository using the following command `$ git clone https://github.com/sanrajmitra97/Singhealth_takehome.git` while in your virtual environment.